 After the Third Meeting of Balkan Universities Association, a family photo was taken with all the participants.

-BUA reached 61 members after the participation of the new members (Varna Free University, Alexander Technological University of Thessaloniki and UBT-University of Business and Technology) to the Association in 2017.
+BUA reached 61 members after the participation of the new members to the Association in 2017.
 Furthermore, BUA Members unanimously approved Trakya University’s being the permanent member of Executive Committee of BUA.